 - NLM's RxNorm for clinical drug names, a publicly available drug interface terminology RxTerms, and DailyMed for viewing and downloading SPL-encoded drug labels.

-- VHA's National Drug File Reference Terminology (NDF-RT) formulary.
-The public release version of NDF-RT is available in several forms:
+- VHA's Medication Reference Terminology (MED-RT).
+The public release version of MED-RT is available in several forms:

-- Complete (zipped) data in XML format; and
+- Complete (zipped) data custom in XML format and DTS XML format; and

 - A simple list of terms and codes (text).